 In addition to voluntary dissolution initiated by a corporation's board of directors and/ or its members entitled to vote on dissolution, the corporation may be dissolved "involuntarily," that is, due to actions by persons other than corporation representatives.
 Such involuntary dissolution may occur through administrative dissolution by the Illinois Secretary of State or by a court acting on the application of the initiative of the Illinois Attorney General, creditors, or individual members or directors of a not for profit corporation.

-(5) Choosing to Allow Administrative Dissolution in Lieu of Following Voluntary Dissolution Procedures.
 Sometimes persons associated with a not for profit corporation that is preparing to cease operations decide to forego filing Articles of Dissolution, preferring to wait until the corporation is administratively dissolved by the Secretary of State for failing to file an annual report.
 Although this approach appears easy, it has several disadvantages that should be considered.
 First, administrative dissolution prevents a corporation from controlling the precise timing of dissolution and business wind-up.
-Moreover, although the corporation's business can be voluntarily wound up before administrative dissolution, the procedure discussed in Section II.
-I above, (for identifying the pool of corporation creditors and other claimants and barring claims that are not timely asserted) cannot be used until after the corporation has been administratively dissolved.
+Moreover, although the corporation's business can be voluntarily wound up before administrative dissolution, the procedure discussed on pages 11-12, (for identifying the pool of corporation creditors and other claimants and barring claims that are not timely asserted) cannot be used until after the corporation has been administratively dissolved.

 Further, waiting for administrative dissolution tends to result in more outstanding "loose ends", due to the failure to timely inform creditors and regulators of a corporation's cessation of operations.
 From the standpoint of directors and senior officers who might be the target of lawsuits by creditors and other persons with claims against the corporation, voluntary dissolution offers greater certainty and the ability to control the timing of the dissolution effective date.
 However, in cases in which there are no outstanding debts, claims or other activities, or when directors and/ or members are no longer available to approve voluntary dissolution, administrative dissolution does provide a fixed time (generally, not more than 15 –16 months) in which an inactive corporation will be dissolved without the necessity of action by corporate representatives.